ePages-de/epages-docs/_posts/2017/2017-06-13-reactive-streams.md

 Even though one might have a stream at hand, the individual elements in that stream might not yet be available.
 And other elements might already have passed away.
 A reactive stream is also just a stream but with another addition, the so-called "back-pressure".
-Back-pressure means, that the upstream part of a stream only produces data when the down-stream part signaled it's readiness.
+Back-pressure means, that the upstream part of a stream only produces data when the down-stream part signaled its readiness.
 This concept is really not new.
-A classical example for a back-pressured stream is a simple file download.
+A classic example for a back-pressured stream is a simple file download.

 {% imagebasic blog/blog-reactive-streams-download-example.png Filedownload as reactive stream %} image {% endimagebasic %}